 - Containment, where air is recirculated within the clean room for additional filtration or exhausted to another area within the building.

-Why Pressurization is So Important for Industrial Clean Rooms
+Why Pressurization is So Important for Industrial-Level ISO Clean Rooms

 To prevent contamination, Duroair can add an anteroom between the clean room and the uncontrolled space, and increase the pressure of this anteroom, which acts as an airlock.
 The pressure differential prevents contaminants and particles from moving from the lower pressure side to the high pressure side.